ArjunS07/arjuns07.github.io/content/blog/2023-overengineering-crypt-hunt-website-and-how-i-became-a-serious-django-developer.md

 Inspired by collegiate [mystery](http://puzzles.mit.edu/) [hunts](https://puzzlehunt.club.cc.cmu.edu/) and [puzzle days](https://cs50.harvard.edu/x/2023/puzzles/), the Crypt Hunt involves dozens–sometimes hundreds–of students of the school working over the course of multiple days, with the rest of their houses, to tackle a series of cryptic puzzles.
 The answer to each puzzle was typically a short string, which must be entered on the online platform for the event.

-All four times I was on the organising team (thrice for the intra-school edition, once for an inter-school version), I've led the development of its online home.
-The website for 2021 was the first semi-serious application with _real users_ and _real stakes_ that I had ever written; and by the 2023 iteration of the event, I'd rewritten the code for it from scratch four times.
+All four times I was on the organising team (thrice for the intra-school edition, once for an inter-school version), I've led the development of the online platform for the event.
+The website for 2021 was the first semi-serious application with _real users_ and _real stakes_ that I had ever written; and by the 2023 iteration of the event, I'd rewritten the website from scratch four times.

 Developing such a site is not a remarkably difficult programming task.
-But with its functionality being far removed from the CRUD apps of tutorial land, it's definitely an unconventional one.
-There is one account shared by hundreds of individual players of a house, and any one of them entering the correct answer should cause the entire house to level up.
-We also needed detailed to maintain detail logs to ensure the integrity of the events.

-Programming this functionality has required me to tackle unfamiliar questions about application and database design, and resulted in code that says a lot about who I am as a developer.
-In this post, I want to compare two remarkably different responses of mine for designing the view function at the crux of this problem.
+But it is an unusual one.
+In this post, I want to compare two remarkably different responses of mine for designing the view function which is the heart of the event.
 I'll argue why I think the most recent approach is significantly superior, from the perspective of user experience, maintainability, and extensibility–and what it has to say about Django development as a whole.

 ### Preface